Reading Bibliographic Information

 The Bibliographic Card contains three columns:

-The first column contains a bibliographic description of the item, with fields such as creator, title, published, place (of publication), date, notes (a short description of the work), local notes (a description of our copies of the work), part of (which indicates if this item is part of a larger item, such as a book, collection, or atlas), etc.
+The first column contains a bibliographic description of the item, with fields such as creator, title, published, place (of publication), publisher, date, notes (a short description of the work), local notes (a description of our copies of the work), part of (which indicates if this item is part of a larger item, such as a book, collection, or atlas), and more.
+The entries vary depending on what is being described.

 An Open Door to New Findings

-The second column contains the call number (the library 'code' that shows the location of the item in the library), the accession number (the unique identifier that an item receives when it is acquired), and many other fields that are transformed in tags, such as format, subject, language, geographic area (i.e. the subject area of the item, not necessarily where it was published).
+The second column contains the call number (the library code that shows the location of the item in the library), the accession number (the unique identifier that an item receives when it is acquired), and many other fields that are transformed in tags, such as format, subject, language, geographic area (the subject of the item, not where it was published).

-This column open doors for you to find new items, but clicking on the tags.
-In this particular example, if you click on the tag 'Aztec calendars'...
+This column open doors for you to find new items, by clicking on the tags.

 Tags and Related Searches